-Symptoms of an ear infection include ear pain, fever, and/or a feeling of fullness in the ears.
+Also, you can sometimes get an ear infection after a cold, and you might need antibiotics to treat it.
+Symptoms include ear pain, fever, or a feeling of fullness in the ears.

 7. Should I stay at home if I have a cold?

 You're contagious for the first few days of your cold, so it's best to stay home then.
 You need to be careful about coughing and sneezing around other people.
-Also, you will recover quicker if you get some rest.
+Also, you will get better quicker if you get some rest.

 8. How can I prevent a cold?